Search

 Credit: Envato Elements/ IciakPhotos

-This is another great fireproof alternative to store cash.
-To hide cash in a fish tank, seal it in a Ziploc bag and place the bag in an opaque container.
-Next, place the container behind a rock at the bottom of your fish tank.
-Since the money will be submerged in water, consider using double bags to keep moisture out.
+This is another great fireproof area to store cash.
+To hide cash in a fish tank, seal it in a Ziploc bag and put the bag in an opaque container.
+Then, tuck the container behind a rock at the bottom of your fish tank.
+Since the money will be underwater, think about using double bags to keep moisture out.

 11) Hide Cash in the Garage